PostgreSQL & Redis

 First time build assets:

-For development, in most cases the default configuration is enough.
-But if you need
+In most cases the default configuration is enough for development.
+But if you

-to adjust the database configuration, mail settings or any other setting,
+need to adjust the database configuration, mail, or other

 Creating Database Tables